timmitra/visionosresources/README.md

 Submit a pull request.
 Once the pull request is accepted and merged, this site will be re-generated and your link will magically appear!
 Thank you for wanting to contribute.

-[^1]: A note on the use of "awesome", which is an overused modifier IMO. _Is it awesome like a hotdog or a moon landing?_ - (https://youtu.be/0rYT0YvQ3hs?si=vf_G61WBEh2lIAFh)[Awesome Eddie Izzard].
+[^1]: A note on the use of "awesome", which is an overused modifier IMO. _Is it awesome like a hotdog or a moon landing?_ - [Awesome Eddie Izzard](https://youtu.be/0rYT0YvQ3hs?si=vf_G61WBEh2lIAFh).